 18. 52% of Creators Spent 0-39 Hours Per Month Devoted to Social Content

-ConvertKit put together a 2022 State of the Creator Economy report.
-They found that almost 30% of full-time creators worked more than 40 hours a week on content in 2021.
+In ConvertKit’s 2022 State of the Creator Economy report, almost 30% of full-time creators worked more than 40 hours a week on content in 2021, but less than 25% planned to do so in 2022.
 Furthermore, close to 25% spent 30 to 40 hours per week, while over 20% spent 20 to 30 hours per week, and less than 10% devoted less than 20 hours a week to their social content.

-19. Thematic Has Had 21 Billion Plays and 12 Million Fan Conversions
+19. Thematic Has 34 Billion Plays and 35 Million Fan Conversions

 20. $24 Million Estimated Monthly Payouts on Patreon